redtexts/texts/dauve_1979_critique_situationist_international.md

 with calling for democratic workers' assemblies).

-In the same way, to say that in Portugal the pressure of the workers hindered the construction of the modem capitalist state, is to have only the viewpoint of the state, of capital.
+In the same way, to say that in Portugal the pressure of the workers hindered the construction of the modern capitalist state, is to have only the viewpoint of the state, of capital.
 Is capital's problem to develop in Portugal, to constitute a new and powerful pole of accumulation there?
 Wasn't the objective of the "revolution of the carnations" to channel confused popular and proletarian aspirations toward illusory reforms, so that the proletariat would remain quiescent?
 Mission accomplished.
 It is not a matter of a half-victory for the proletariat, but of an almost total defeat, in which the "proletarian experience" was almost non-existent, because there was not, so to speak, any direct confrontation, any alignment of proletarians around a position opposed to capitalism.
 They never stopped supporting the democratized state, even at times against the parties, which they accused of "treason"[^19].

 Neither in Italy in 1969, nor in Portugal in 1974-5, was there a "social war".
 What is a social war if not a head-on struggle between classes,